Let’s dust off what’s left of high school math, shall we?

 Log2 (16) = 4

-Nothing killed more projects than focusing on the wrong things at the wrong time.
+Nothing kills more projects than focusing on the wrong things at the wrong time.

-These are good things… for when you make thousands of sales per day.
+It’s good advice — for companies doing thousands of sales per day.

 Log10 (1) = 0